daizutabi/hydraflow/docs/part1-applications/execution.md

 ## Customizing Output Directories

-You can customize the output directory structure in your Hydra configuration:
+HydraFlow applications inherit Hydra's ability to customize output directory structures.
+This can be done through your Hydra configuration:

 ```yaml
 # conf/config.yaml